• Clarify the Job of the Partnership

 • Due Diligence Without Paralysis

-Business partnerships—with co-founders, referral partners, vendors, or strategic allies—can unlock distribution, expertise, and credibility.
+Business partnerships, with co-founders, referral partners, vendors, or strategic allies—can unlock distribution, expertise, and credibility.
 They can also drain time and create legal exposure when expectations are fuzzy.

 Key Takeaways

 This guide covers how to select partners, document the relationship, run the collaboration, and exit gracefully when priorities diverge.
+The SBA's guide to business partnerships outlines legal structures and liability considerations.

 Clarify the Job of the Partnership